alsmal23/S4T1TM2/docs/design-document.md

   - **[Java Native Access](https://github.com/java-native-access/jna) (JNA)**: "JNA provides Java programs easy access to native shared libraries without writing anything but Java code - no JNI or native code is required." (e.g. access platform specific libraries to track program interaction)
   - **[system-hook](https://github.com/kristian/system-hook)**: "Java (low-level) System Hook provides a very light-weight global keyboard and mouse listener for Java."

+##### Client API
+The following third-party softwares will be used in the client API architecture:
+- **[JSON](https://github.com/stleary/JSON-java)**: "JSON is a light-weight, language independent, data interchange format."
+JSON will be used for data payloads for receiving and sending data to clients.
+- **[async-http-client](https://github.com/AsyncHttpClient/async-http-client)**: "The AsyncHttpClient (AHC) library allows Java applications to easily execute HTTP requests and asynchronously process HTTP responses.
+The library also supports the WebSocket Protocol."

 #### Server
 The cloud server software will serve to store and retrieve all data related to users, projects, and tasks.
 Clients will send appropriate user data to the cloud server via a web server with a HTTP API endpoint that will process and store appropriate information.
-The web server will make use of MySQL to store all relevant data related to users, projects, and tasks.
+The web server will make use of embedded SQLite database to store all relevant data related to users, projects, and tasks.

 The following third-party softwares will be used in the server architecture:
 - To provide a HTTP API endpoint: